sulfuror/rescript-sh/docs/status-cmd.md

 ```bash
 rescript status --full
 ```
-*In full mode, Rescript calculates total repository sizes and runs a health check in the background.
-While this happens, you will see a clean loading spinner (`Calc \`) instead of raw Restic output.
-Once finished, the full table is printed:*
+*In full mode, Rescript calculates total repository sizes and runs a health check across all your repositories **in parallel**.
+This concurrent execution dramatically reduces total wait time.
+While this happens, you will see a unified loading spinner (`Calculating status for X repositories... \`) instead of raw Restic output.
+Once all background tasks finish, the full table is printed at once:*

 ```text
 ========================================================================================